AudTheCodeWitch/SynapseHealth/README.md

 - **Error Handling:** Gracefully handles missing fields, malformed notes, regex timeouts, and unexpected errors.
 Provides clear exit codes and user-friendly console messages.
 - **Logging:** Logs all parsing, submission, and error events using Microsoft.Extensions.Logging.
 Warnings are logged for missing fields or unrecognized devices.
+By default, this application logs to the console for easy debugging and local development.
+In a production environment, it is recommended to direct logs to an external system like DataDog for better diagnostics, monitoring, and alerting.
+This helps keep user-facing CLI output clean and ensures that detailed error information is available for troubleshooting.
 - **Configuration:** Reads API endpoint and settings from `appsettings.json`.
 Validates required configuration values before running.
 - **Extensible:** Easily add support for new devices or note formats by updating parsing logic and configuration.